joelabreurojas/ProVAI/.github/ISSUE_TEMPLATE/chore.md

 ---
 name: "🛠️ Chore / Task"
 title: "[CHORE]: "
-description: "A task for maintenance, refactoring, documentation, or DevOps."
+about: "A task for maintenance, refactoring, documentation, or DevOps."
 labels: ["type:chore"]
 ---